-Five decades after the 1972 United Nations Conference on the Human Environment another major international environmental meeting will tale place in Stockholm:
+Five decades after the 1972 United Nations Conference on the Human Environment another major international environmental meeting took place in Stockholm:

 “Stockholm+50: a healthy planet for the prosperity of all – our responsibility, our opportunity”.

-The conference has five themes: reimagining the future; through regeneration of ecosystems, of community and social resilience; to address a green and inclusive Covid recovery; to rebalance resource use and development.
+The conference had five themes: reimagining the future; through regeneration of ecosystems, of community and social resilience; to address a green and inclusive Covid recovery; to rebalance resource use and development.

-The meeting will be held on June 2 and 3, 2022, at Stockholmsmässan in Älvsjö.
-However, the full week of 31 May – 5 June will be filled with various activities all over the city.
+The meeting was held on June 2 and 3, 2022, at Stockholmsmässan in Älvsjö.
+However, the full week of 31 May – 5 June was filled with various activities all over the city.

-Earth Commission members Joyeeta Gupta, Diana Liverman, David Obura, and Johan Rockström have been engaged in the Stockholm+50 Leadership Dialogues leading up to the conference and the Co-Chairs Joyeeta Gupta and Johan Rockström will participate during the week.
+Earth Commission members Joyeeta Gupta, Diana Liverman, David Obura, and Johan Rockström were engaged in the Stockholm+50 Leadership Dialogues leading up to the conference and the Co-Chairs Joyeeta Gupta and Johan Rockström participated during the week.

 ‘An event for the global commons’